No limits to gathering numbers for Funeral Services and Wakes with density quotient of 1 per 2 sqm indoors or outdoors.

-Due to the new social distancing requirements dictated by the Federal Government for gathering of the general public for events while indoors or outdoors
+Due to the new social distancing requirements dictated by the Federal and State Governments for gathering of the general public for events while indoors or outdoors

 For Services held in our Tribute Funeral Services Chapel, we are now offering Video Streaming for those who cannot attend the service in person, due to the Social Spacing Laws, travel restrictions, or personal safety, and the service can be viewed on a PC, Tablet/iPad or Smartphone.